ptmrio/autorename-pdf/README.md

-You do need to have a private GPT Environment available in your local network or an docker image running based on image: ${PGPT_IMAGE:-zylonai/private-gpt}:${PGPT_TAG:-0.6.2}-ollama
+You do need to have a private GPT Environment available in your local network or an docker image running based on image: ${PGPT_IMAGE:-zylonai/private-gpt}:${PGPT_TAG:-0.6.2}-ollama Start the docker container you downloaded
+Follow the steps described here: (https://docs.privategpt.dev/quickstart/getting-started/quickstart) On Windows 11 Professional the Ghostscript Verions 10.0.31 was used during development

 ### Setup Instructions